-1. INTRODUCTION
+I. INTRODUCTION

 The accurate calculation of excited-state properties constitutes one of the major challenges in modern computational materials science.
-For charged excitations, namely, the ionization potentials and electron affinities as measured by photoelectron spectroscopy, the GW approximation has proven to be a powerful and successful tool in the condensed phase.
-Formally, the GW approximation (reviewed below) arises as the lowestorder self-energy diagram when the one-particle Green's function G is expanded in terms of the screened Coulomb interaction $W{i}^{1,2}$ with screening treated in the random-phase approximation.
-Neglected diagrams can be assigned to vertex corrections (appearing in both the self-energy and the polarization propagator), which are a natural target for post-GW theories and an ongoing area of activity.3-
+For charged excitations, namely the ionization potentials and electron affinities as measured by photoelectron spectroscopy, the GW approximation has proven to be a powerful and successful tool in the condensed phase.
+Formally, the GW approximation (reviewed below) arises as the lowest-order self-energy diagram when the one-particle Green's function G is expanded in terms of the screened Coulomb interaction W,^{1,2} with screening treated in the random-phase approximation.
+Neglected diagrams can be assigned to vertex corrections (appearing both in the selfenergy and the polarization propagator), which are a natural target for post-GW theories and an ongoing area of activity.^{3-7}

-In contrast to time-dependent Green's function-based diagrammatic theories, wave function-based theories and concomitant time-independent perturbation theory offer an alternative route toward systematically improvable excited-state calculations.8 The great variety of wave function ansatzes, combined with the long history of development and benchmarking in the molecular quantum chemistry community, makes such approaches particularly promising.
-Unfortunately, the formal comparison between wave function-based and Green's function-based techniques is complicated by a difference in both the approach and the language.
-Here, we present such a comparison, by analyzing the one-particle Green's function calculated using equation-of-motion coupled-cluster theory to that calculated using the GW approximation.
-A relation between the two can be anticipated on the basis of the known exact relation between total ground-state energies calculated using the ring coupled-cluster doubles approach and using the random-phase approximation, 9^{-11} the latter of which is at the heart of screening in the GW approximation.
+In contrast to time-dependent Green's function-based diagrammatic theories, wavefunction-based theories and concomitant time-independent perturbation theory offer an alternative route towards systematically improvable excited-state calculations.8 The great variety of wavefunction ansatzes, combined with the long history of development and benchmarking in the molecular quantum chemistry community, makes such approaches particularly promising.
+Unfortunately, the formal comparison between wavefunction-based and Green's function-based techniques is complicated by a difference in both the approach and the language.
+Here, we present such a comparison, by analyzing the oneparticle Green's function calculated using equation-of-motion coupled-cluster theory to that calculated using the GW approximation.
+A relation between the two can be anticipated based on the known exact relation between total ground-state energies calculated using the ring coupled-cluster doubles approach and using the random-phase approximation,^{9-11} the latter of which is at the heart of screening in the GW approximation.
 However, for charged excitation energies, the equivalence is not so straightforward.